UniPiTechnology/evok/README.md

 - Evok can communicate with more Modbus TCP servers.
 - The device names in the API now match the name in the configuration.
 For more information see [evok configuration](https://evok.readthedocs.io/en/latest/configs/evok_configuration/).
 - [Aliases](https://evok.readthedocs.io/en/latest/configs/aliases/) system of I/Os has been rewritten and are saved 5 mins after change, not immediately.
 Saving can be forced via API.
 - Structure of the aliases configuration file has been changed.
-Evok automatically updates the configuration file if an old version is loaded.
+The old version alias configuration file is not supported.
 - Added option 'all' instead of circuit using API (/rest/relay/all).
 - Relay entities are excluded from the `output` endpoint and have a separate endpoint.
 - Refactor naming of I/Os to `di`, `do`, `ai`, `ao`, `ro`.
 Alternative names (`relay`, `input`, ...) is still available.